Deep-Learning-and-Aging/Main-pipeline-and-Images-based-models-pipeline/README.md

 An exact list of all the important files can be seen [here](##Structure:).

 ## Working environment
-The project has been developped with Python 3.6.14.
+The project has been developped with Python 3.6.14, using a Debian Buster distribution.
 Please choose from the three different ways to setup your environment:
 - using the docker image ??
 [TO DO] | __tested__.
 - using VS Code with Remote-Containers.
 The files to setup the container are stored [here](./.devcontainer) | __tested__.
 - downloading python from the website with this [link](https://www.python.org/downloads/release/python-3614/) | __not tested__.